utkarshcmu/grafana.org/content/blog/2017-09-01-timeshift-ep11.md

 		<div class="col col--sm-10 blog-plugin-grid__item">
 			<p>
 				<div class="new-plugin-tag"><strong>NEW PLUGIN</strong></div><br/>
 				<strong>Sidewinder Data Source</strong> - This is a data source plugin for the new <a href="https://grafana.com/plugins/sidewinder-datasource?utm_source=blog&utm_campaign=timeshift_11" target="_blank">Sidewinder</a> database.
-Sidewinder is an open source fast time series database designed for real-time analytics.
-It can be used for a variety of usage cases that need storage of metrics data like APM and IoT.
+Sidewinder is an open source, fast time series database designed for real-time analytics.
+It can be used for a variety of use cases that need storage of metrics data like APM and IoT.
 			</p>
 			<p>
 				<a class="btn btn-outline btn-small" href="https://grafana.com/plugins/sidewinder-datasource?utm_source=blog&utm_campaign=timeshift_11" target="_blank"><strong>Install Now</strong></a>